plblum/jivs/docs/assets/Learning-Diagram-Specifications.md

 * This is an orientation diagram, not the complete control flow.
 * Jivs validation runs before the completed Model is submitted.
 * Business logic validation is a separate concern and may run after Jivs validation.
-* Server validation is represented within the broad Submit/result portion here rather than expanded.
+* Server validation is represented within the broad Submit/result portion rather than expanded.
-* Any validation stage may ultimately prevent successful submission.
+* Validation at any stage may ultimately prevent successful submission.
 * Do not expose `ModelWriter`, `IssueFound`, payloads, HTTP handling, or other implementation mechanics.
-* The next diagram provides the more detailed workflow.
+* The next diagram provides the detailed workflow.

 ### Reader takeaway